ruvido/disciplokit/MVP_ROADMAP.md

    - Edit name, email, telegram username
    - Update profile photo/avatar
    - Change password functionality

+4. **Update core logic for updated member user structure**
+   - i updated the collection member structure:
+   - telegram_name, telegram_id, telegram_username are removed
+   - when signup up hook should create data.telegram.name="" ecc unless they are fed as flag in the url
+   - added the groups array which points to groups collection listing the groups the member belongs to (so i added members collection in groups as well to list the members in the group;) -> is this approach best practice? we need to know who belongs to what

+4. **Dashboard onboarding flow** - Users go to groups page first
+   - if they are not connected to telegram (data.telegram is empty) then just show a big centered telegram login widget
+   - if they are connected to telegram -> show the list of groups

 ### **Admin-Controlled Onboarding**
 4. **User Signup Request Flow** - User requests signup → Admin email notification → Admin approval button → User welcome email